 There are shady companies that use cheap steel with high tensile strength but low yield strength.
 This lets them juice up the tensile strength spec while selling the bar at a low price.
 Don’t fall for this trick.

-The majority of quality powerlifting barbells range cluster around the 190k to 205k PSI range.
+Most quality powerlifting barbells cluster around the 190k to 205k PSI range.
 These are strong ratings.
 In fact, there are some good barbells a bit below this range.

 With this range as a benchmark, the Vulcan’s 221k PSI tensile strength rating is particularly impressive.
 It’s well above the high end of the range for power bars currently on the market.